semih/semih.github.io/_posts/2023-01-11-dockerize-spring-boot-application.md

 <img src="/assets/images/dockerize-spring-boot-application-4.png" width="1400" />

-Hope the information in this post is useful and enough for you.
+Hope the information in this post is useful and sufficient for you.
 Please contact me if you have any questions or comments. 👋